Durganshu/Multithreaded-server-and-client/Tutorial_2b/README.md

 `./fancyclient IP_ADDRESS PORT_NUMBER`

-`nc` can be used to listen a local port in order to validate the clients.
+`nc` can be used to listen a local port in order to validate the clients:

+`nc -l -u PORT_NUMBER`

 In order to delete the generated files and clean the project directory, run: `make clean`.